ptr727/PlexCleaner/README.md

 - Download [PlexCleaner](https://github.com/ptr727/PlexCleaner/releases/latest) and extract the pre-compiled binaries.
 - Or compile from [code](https://github.com/ptr727/PlexCleaner.git) using [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) or the [.NET 6 SDK](https://dotnet.microsoft.com/download).
 - Create a default JSON settings file using the `defaultsettings` command:
-  - `PlexCleaner.exe --settingsfile PlexCleaner.json defaultsettings`
+  - `PlexCleaner --settingsfile PlexCleaner.json defaultsettings`
   - Modify the settings to suit your needs.
 - Download the required 3rd party tools using the `checkfornewtools` command:
-  - `PlexCleaner.exe --settingsfile PlexCleaner.json checkfornewtools`
+  - `PlexCleaner --settingsfile PlexCleaner.json checkfornewtools`
-  - The default `Tools` folder will be created in the same folder as the `PlexCleaner.exe` binary file.
+  - The default `Tools` folder will be created in the same folder as the `PlexCleaner` binary file.
   - The tool version information will be stored in `Tools\Tools.json`.
   - Keep the 3rd party tools updated by periodically running the `checkfornewtools` command, or enabling the `ToolsOptions:AutoUpdate` setting.